President

 Priorem Praeses - a Role for Previous Society Presidents

 The Society has created a new role (the Priorem Praeses role) within the Pathological Society for previous Presidents of the Society.
-It recognises that previous Presidents have the potential to make significant ongoing contributions to the Society, making use of accumulated wisdom, experience, contacts and expertise, and that this is recognised as a formal role within the Society.
-Full details available here
+It recognises that previous Presidents have the potential to make significant ongoing contributions to the Society, making use of accumulated wisdom, experience, contacts and expertise and that this is recognised as a formal role within the Society.
+Full details are available here